 - A raw diet typically consists of organ meats, muscle meat, whole or ground bone, raw eggs, fresh fruits and vegetables, and some dairy, such as yogurt.

-- Here are seven benefits based on research and personal experience.
+Here are 12 benefits based on research and personal experience.

 Shiny healthy coats is a major benefit of feeding raw diets.
 Thanks to those omega fatty acids!Raw diets are known to help strengthen the immune system.
 So nutrition plays a big part in healthier skin and coats.
 These omega fatty acids help keep inflammation down which keeps itchy skin from occurring.